 If your symptoms are not going away after trying some of the self help techniques or if they have persisted for more than two or three days, it is time to seek help from your GP or Practice Nurse.

 It is very important that you provide a sample of urine for testing in a sterile container, available from your GP surgery.
-This should be collected from the first urine passed in the day and you should try and collect a sample from midway through your stream.
+This should be collected from the first urine passed in the day when you wake up in the morning.
+You should try and collect a sample from midway through your stream.

 For one-off 'uncomplicated' UTIs in younger women or infections where you have urinary symptoms but still feel well in yourself, a short course of antibiotics may be prescribed, usually for three days.
 If you are diabetic or have other risk factors then you may need a longer course of antibiotics.
 It is important to take all the tablets given to you, even if you feel better after the first few tablets, to make sure all of the bacteria are dealt with.
 Stopping the course early may mean your infection is not properly treated, even if you feel better.
-This can mean it will come back again very guickly.
+This can mean it will come back again very quickly.
+If you have fevers, vomiting, uncontrollable shakes and shivers (rigors) during your UTI, you must seek urgent medical help as it may mean you have an infection of your kidney.